apache/flink/docs/ops/deployment/kubernetes.md

 ## Flink job cluster on Kubernetes

 A Flink job cluster is a dedicated cluster which runs a single job.
 The job is part of the image and, thus, there is no extra job submission needed.

 ### Creating the job-specific image

 The Flink job cluster image needs to contain the user code jars of the job for which the cluster is started.
 Therefore, one needs to build a dedicated container image for every job.
 Please follow these [instructions](https://github.com/apache/flink/blob/{{ site.github_branch }}/flink-container/docker/README.md) to build the Docker image.

+### Using plugins

+As described in the [plugins]({{ site.baseurl }}/ops/plugins.html) documentation page: in order to use plugins they must be copied to the correct location in the flink installation for them to work.

+The simplest way to enable plugins for use on Kubernetes is to modify the provided Flink docker image by adding an additional layer.
+This does however assume you have a docker registry available where you can push images to and that is accessible by your Kubernetes cluster.

+How this can be done is described on the [Docker Setup]({{ site.baseurl }}/zh/ops/deployment/docker.html#using-plugins) page.

+With such an image created you can now start your Kubernetes based Flink cluster which can use the enabled plugins.

 ### Deploy Flink job cluster on Kubernetes

 In order to deploy the a job cluster on Kubernetes please follow these [instructions](https://github.com/apache/flink/blob/{{ site.github_branch }}/flink-container/kubernetes/README.md#deploy-flink-job-cluster).